covcom/303CEM/01 Linux/README.md

 ### 5.4 Test Your Knowledge

-Your challenge is to install and configure
+Your challenge is to install and configure ????????

-### 5.2 Configuration

-Each

-## 6 Services

-viewing
+# Extra Stuff

-system performance with top
+1. system performance with top

-starting and stopping

-environment variables
+2. environment variables

-logs
+3. logs
+4. processes (see below)
+5. mounting filesystems / network file systems

 2. Enter the `ps` command and press the _return_ key to report on the currently running processes.
   - Notice that this returns a single row of data with 4 columns: